MicrosoftDocs/architecture-center/docs/patterns/outbox.md

 ### Benefits

-- Provides programming simple programming abstraction, simialar to one exposed by distributed transaction technologies
+- Provides a simple programming abstraction, similar to one exposed by distributed transaction technologies
 - Can be implemented in the infrastructure layer with minimal effect to message handling code, allowing smooth transition away from distributed transaction technologies
 - Supports resources that never had been able to participate in distributed transactions, such as key-value stores
 - Has relatively mild requirements for the primary resource -- optimistic concurrency control